 Meetings get a bad rap.
 Late or inattentive attendees, endless recapping and talking in circles with little or no progress made, a waste of everyone’s time.
-It’s enough to make you ask -- Should we abandon meetings altogether?
+It’s enough to make you ask, "should we abandon meetings all together?"

 At XPLANE we believe meetings, when done correctly, can be a valuable tool.
 The key is in how you plan and execute your meetings.
 Here’s how XPLANE approaches them.